gongminmin/ImpulseDrive/Doc/PowerSubsystem.md

 ## Power Switch

 The DC from power source and AC from ZVS driver are separated into multiple channels.
-One to capacitor bank, one to starter, and one to electromagnet coil.
-When the ControlSignal is low level, the capacitor bank channel is on, other two ones are switched off.
+One to capacitor bank, one to starter, one to electromagnet coil, and one to propellant injector.
+The 1-4 pins of J1 controls which ones are on through these solid state relays.

 ![Power Switch Circuit](Img/PowerSwitchCircuit.png)

 Since the output to starter and capacitor bank are AC, a regular triac-based solid state relay also doesn't work here.
 Triac is not able to be turned off by cut off the signal.
 Instead, here we use 2 MOSFETs connected back-to-back to act as an AC solid state switch.
-The output to propellant injector and electromagnet coil is DC, just one MOSFET is enough.
+The output to propellant injector or electromagnet coil is DC, just 1 MOSFET is enough for switching.

 The circuit is hand soldered on a prototyping board.
 Note that this one doesn't have a switch for propellant injector.
 Just assume it's always on.